ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 [[sub task full description]]
 """

+0. For each question, search into knowledge base.
-1. Recall name, tech stack and libraries from [[package.json | composer.json | requirements.txt]] in your documents knowledge.
+1. Recall name, tech stack and libraries from [[package.json | composer.json | requirements.txt]] in the knowledge base.
 2. Concentrate solely on the task at hand.
 3. Identify any potential missing sub-tasks.
 4. Reformulate tasks in one line.